tamitutor/bash-utils/README.md

 Installation
 ------------

-Very simple: download and install to a bin directory in your bath
+Very simple: download and install to a bin directory in your path

   1. To find what directories are in your path type the following at the command line